peteroupc/peteroupc.github.io/exporand.md

 <a id=Beta_Sampler_Known_Issues></a>
 ### Beta Sampler: Known Issues

 In the beta sampler, the bigger `alpha` or `beta` is, the smaller the area of acceptance becomes (and the more likely random numbers get rejected by this method, raising its run-time).
-This is because `max(u^(alpha-1)*(1-u)^(beta-1))`, the peak of the density, approaches 0 as the parameters get bigger.
-One idea to solve this issue is to expand the density so that the acceptance rate increases.
+This is because `max(u^(alpha-1)*(1-u)^(beta-1))`, the peak of the PDF, approaches 0 as the parameters get bigger.
+One idea to solve this issue is to find an expanded version of the PDF so that the acceptance rate increases.
 The following was tried:

-- Estimate an upper bound for the peak of the density `peak`, given `alpha` and `beta`.
+- Estimate an upper bound for the peak of the PDF `peak`, given `alpha` and `beta`.
 - Calculate a largest factor `c` such that `peak * c = m < 0.5`.
 - Use Huber's `linear_lowprob` Bernoulli factory (implemented in _bernoulli.py_) (Huber 2016)<sup>[**(17)**](#Note17)</sup>, taking the values found for `c` and `m`.
 Testing shows that the choice of `m` is crucial for performance.